Debanjannnn/GoalZilla.Linea/README.md

 5. **Open in Browser**:
    Navigate to `http://localhost:3000` to explore GoalZilla.
 6. **Deploy**: Follow the deployment instructions in the repository to go live.
-7. **Smart Contract on EDU Chain Testnet**: [View on Teloscan](https://testnet.teloscan.io/address/0x7144Da8697ec83F9f820460C6498DcA90fF20901)
+7. **Smart Contract on Linea Chain**: [View on Lineascan](https://sepolia.lineascan.build/address/0x6a7839647081f661024b65793d9ffaec035f0895)

 ---

 ## 🌟 Join the GoalZilla Movement

-Let’s shape the future of crowdfunding with **EDU Chain**!
-Whether you’re a creator with a vision or a donor looking to make an impact, GoalZilla provides the tools to make it happen. 🐲💫
+Let’s shape the future of crowdfunding with **Linea Chain**!
+Whether you’re a creator with a vision or a donor looking to make an impact, GoalZilla provides the tools to make it happen. 🐉💫